 Today's job market requires an individual who is well trained in both technical ability and professional conduct.
-We believe students who complete their vocational-technical education at WyoTech and subscribe to the school's "Student Conduct Code," which emphasizes professionalism, gain a substantial advantage in this job market.
+We believe students who complete their vocational-technical education at WyoTech and subscribe to the school's "Code of Student Conduct," which emphasizes professionalism, gain a substantial advantage in this job market.